anunjinb/Senior-Design/README.md

 ## 2. Machine learning pipeline (the brain)

-Before starting the server for the first time, you must generate the model artifacts.
+Before starting the server for the first time, you must generate the necessary model artifacts.

 ### 1. Generate the dataset